DreamerDragon/Tinvio_web_page_case/README.md

 ### Compiles and hot-reloads for development
 ```
 1. Clone github repo url to visual studio code
-2. Open the cloned dorectory in visual studio code
+2. Open the cloned directory in visual studio code
+3. Ensure you have npm installed by command: npm --version
-3. npm run serve in local terminal
+4. Input comand in local terminal: npm run serve
 ```

 ### All objectives that have been attempted